A casual employee is defined as someone hired:

 All new hires must stop by the Human Resources office to complete the required documents prior to their start date.
 With advance notice, the staff in Human Resources will gladly try to accommodate flexible schedules for paperwork completion or to accommodate large groups.
 Some required paperwork may also be printed from the website and completed prior to visiting the Human Resources office.

-All hiring managers must complete (or consult with Human Resources) an Employee Change of Status form ("ECOS") for those hired, at least one week prior to the anticipated start date.
+All hiring managers must complete (or consult with Human Resources) an Casual Wage Employment Request Form for those hired, at least one week prior to the anticipated start date.

-Failure to provide this pertinent information in advance will cause delays in payment.
+Failure to provide this form with the pertinent information in advance will cause delays in payment.

 - Under the Immigration and Naturalization Service, the employee must bring to Human Resources original unexpired documents that establish both identity and employment eligibility within three (3) days of hire.